alecsyyyk/LFA/lab5/README.md

 B -> aAa

 Step 1 (terminal factoring for long RHS):
-- T1 -> a
-- B -> T1 A T1
+T1 -> a and B -> T1 A T1.

 Step 2 (binarization):
-- B -> T1 X1
-- X1 -> A T1
+B -> T1 X1 and X1 -> A T1.

 Now every rule is either terminal-only or binary nonterminal-only, so the structure is CNF-compliant.

 ## 7. Correctness Intuition for Each Transformation
-- Epsilon elimination preserves derivations by adding all needed combinations where nullable symbols may disappear.
-- Unit elimination preserves derivations by replacing A =>* B unit chains with direct non-unit productions copied into A.
-- Inaccessible symbol elimination does not affect L(G) because unreachable symbols cannot appear in derivations from S.
-- Nonproductive symbol elimination does not affect terminal derivations because removed symbols cannot derive terminal strings.
-- Terminal factoring and binarization preserve meaning by introducing fresh helper nonterminals with deterministic expansions.
+Epsilon elimination preserves derivations by adding all needed combinations where nullable symbols may disappear.
+Unit elimination preserves derivations by replacing A =>* B unit chains with direct non-unit productions copied into A. Inaccessible symbol elimination does not affect L(G) because unreachable symbols cannot appear in derivations from S. Nonproductive symbol elimination does not affect terminal derivations because removed symbols cannot derive terminal strings.
+Terminal factoring and binarization preserve meaning by introducing fresh helper nonterminals with deterministic expansions.

 So the final grammar is equivalent in language, but normalized in form.

 ## 8. Complexity and Practical Behavior
 Let |P| be the number of productions and L the average production length.
-- Unit closure and reachability/productivity checks are polynomial in grammar size.
-- Epsilon expansion can grow faster when many nullable symbols appear in the same production.
-- Binarization is linear in the length of each production being split.
+Unit closure and reachability/productivity checks are polynomial in grammar size.
+Epsilon expansion can grow faster when many nullable symbols appear in the same production.
+Binarization is linear in the length of each production being split.

 For typical laboratory grammars, this method is efficient and easy to inspect step by step.